Saturday 6 July 2019

 On Friday I used the excellent metro to get to the famous Prado gallery.
 The only downside with the metro is you don’t really know where you’ve popped up.
 I had a little walk around and took a couple of snaps, but decided to just head to the gallery as I didn’t know what I was looking at.

 The Prado is Madrid’s Louvre, and I couldn’t visit Madrid and not go there.
 Like the Louvre, it’s all classic fm, and like the Louvre, it’s huge.
 When most isn’t to your taste, it can be a bit of a chore, but of artists I like, there were some great Goyas, excellent El Grecos, and a very fine Fra Angelico exhibition to mark two hundred years of the Prado, for which they’d restored The Annuciation.
 It was vibrant.

 Icing on the cake was a scattering of sculptural figures from Swiss artist Giacometti, who I’m partial to.

 Due to the no photo policy at the Prado, as with the above, I’ve pinched this Giacometti from t’interweb if you’ve not seen his figures.

 I was a little better organised today and had a plan.
 I popped out of the metro by the royal palace.

 They were expecting me.

 There are stages across the city.
-This was for summer opera, but there are gigs in park, on the street and for Pride.
+This one was for summer opera, but there are gigs in parks, on the street and for Pride.

 Beside the palace is a wide plaza,